-The issues arising from a breakdown in a marriage are not resolved until it is in writing in a separation agreement that deals with all major issues, including all aspects of parenting and financial settlement.
+The issues arising from a breakdown in a marriage are not resolved until it is in writing in a legal separation agreement that deals with all major issues, including all aspects of parenting and financial settlement.
 The agreement will cover what happens to the matrimonial home, property division and where children will live, and detail co-parenting arrangements.

-These agreements require a high degree of formality – they must be in writing, have adequate financial disclosure, independent legal advice, and be signed and witnessed.
+These agreements require a high degree of formality – they must be in writing, have adequate financial disclosure, and independent legal advice, and be signed and witnessed.

-Elliot S. Birnboim, the creator of MatrimonialHome.com, has over 20 years of experience in negotiation and drafting family law separation agreements that protect his clients’ rights in the present and in the long term.
+Elliot S. Birnboim, the creator of MatrimonialHome.com, has over 20 years of experience in negotiation and drafting family law separation agreements in Ontario that protect his clients’ rights in the present and in the long term.
 Understanding how your circumstances may change in the future and anticipating how future disputes may arise are critical aspects of Elliot’s strategic advice in resolving matters.